Anankin12/CloudProject2023/Report.md

 ### Additional steps

-To grant unrestricted access to the locust load tester, some security measures need to be taken off.
+To grant unrestricted access to the locust load tester, some security measures need to be turned off.
 For example, to grant it full access and bypass the built in security measures of both Nextcloud and nginx, the following command was run:

 ```shell
 docker exec --user www-data nextcloud_instance php /var/www/html/occ config:system:set trusted_domains 2 --value=nextcloud_instance